sebranchett/ec2-instance-python/README.md

 Based on the AWS example here: https://github.com/aws-samples/aws-cdk-examples/tree/master/python/ec2/instance

-This example was originally intended for AI researchers that require bare-bones access to GPUs and includes:
+This adaptation was originally intended for AI researchers who require bare-bones access to GPUs and includes:

 * Own VPC with public subnet (following AWS Defaults for new accounts)
 * System Manager replaces SSH (Remote session available through the AWS Console or the AWS CLI)